vhxs/vhxs.github.io/_posts/2022-01-17-how-not-to-use-python-asyncio.markdown

 published: true
 ---

 I'm not sure how many people write about their failures, but I think there's value in doing so if you learned something in the process of failing.
-In this case, I tried to use Python's `asyncio` library to do something that would never work, but I also learned why.
+In this case, I tried to use Python's `asyncio` library to do something that would never work, but I also learned *why* it wouldn't work.

 `asyncio` is a Python library used to write concurrent code, and just like JavaScript, uses the `async/await` syntax.
 Also as with JavaScript, node.js, and v8, `asyncio` runs code in a single thread.
 This might seem confusing at first if you've written multithreaded code, because what does concurrency mean in the context of a single thread?